sjlewis25/k8s-node-demo/README.md

 # Kubernetes Node Demo

 This is a basic Node.js Express application deployed using Docker and Kubernetes.
-The goal of this project was to practice building, containerizing, and deploying an application into a local Kubernetes cluster using Minikube on WSL2 — no cloud resources involved.
+The goal of this project was to practice building, containerizing, and deploying an application into a local Kubernetes cluster using Minikube on WSL2..

 ## Features